jeffgbutler/TanzuInTheHomelab/tce-managed/README.md

 # Tanzu Community Edition (TCE) on vSphere

 Instructions for installing Tanzu Community Edition (TCE) on vSphere.
-This is an example of using TCE on a developer workstation.
-In these instructions, we will use an Ubuntu Linux VM.

 ## Download the OVA